ncoghlan/curiousefficiency/site/posts/2015/10/languages-to-improve-your-python.rst

-lessons we've learned as an industry regarding what *not* to do in C, and design a new language that is interoperable with C libraries, offers the same precise control over hardware usage that is needed in a low level systems program language, but uses a different compile time approach to data modelling and memory management to structurally eliminate many of the common flaws afflicting C programs (such as buffer overflows, double free errors, null pointer access, and thread synchronisation problems).
+lessons we've learned as an industry regarding what *not* to do in C, and design a new language that is interoperable with C libraries, offers the same precise control over hardware usage that is needed in a low level systems programming language, but uses a different compile time approach to data modelling and memory management to structurally eliminate many of the common flaws afflicting C programs (such as buffer overflows, double free errors, null pointer access, and thread synchronisation problems).
 I'm an embedded systems